Remote PC Access

 VDAWorkstationCoreSetup .exe /quiet /controllers "Connector-East.domain.com" “Connector-East2.domain.com” /enable_hdx_ports /noreboot

-If you’re using the single-session full VDA installer and want to include Profile Management (or other optional additional components): Run
+If you’re using the single-session full VDA installer and want to include Profile Management (or other optional components): Run

 VDAWorkstationSetup.exeand include the